NotTotal/Happy-fun-times/README.md

 - 32GB DDR4
 - Game and MO2 running on a m2 drive

 I get a consistent 60+ fps in game at 1440p.
-If you get bad frames I suggset not wearing as SMP items.
 NAT ENB has a preformance setting on its nexus page, try applying that as well, trying to disable the ENB will render the game rather unplayable without also changing the weather.
 I don't provide support for making your fps better so please do not ask me.
 N

 ## Removing the Modlist